Galois cohomology of certain field extensions and the divisible case of Milnor-Kato conjecture

-Using Theorem~6 and assuming the Milnor--Kato conjecture, one can construct some exact sequences of Galois cohomology for any finite field extension whose Galois group admits a ``nontrivial enough'' exact quadruple of permutational representations over it.
+Using Theorem~6 and assuming the Milnor--Kato conjecture, one can construct some exact sequences of Galois cohomology for any finite field extension whose Galois\- group admits a ``nontrivial enough'' exact quadruple of permutational representations over it.
 Unfortunately, examples of finite groups with such exact quadruples of representations that I am aware of are very few.
-Almost all of them are dihedral groups and their subgroups.
-The latter include cyclic groups and the biquadratic group $\Z/2\times\Z/2$.
-The goal of this section is to construct those exact quadruples and deduce some corollaries, including the conjectures of Merkurjev--Tignol~\cite{MT} and Kahn~\cite{Kahn} about biquadratic field extensions.
-Throughout this section we will assume that the Milnor--Kato conjecture holds for $\l=2$ and the characteristic of our fields is not equal to~$2$.
-We will sometimes use the notation $H^i(F)=H^i(G_F,\.\Z/2)$.
+All of them turn out to be finite subgroups of $\operatorname{PGL}_2({\mathbb C})$.
+These include cyclic groups, dihedral groups, the biquadratic group $\Z/2\times\Z/2$, and the symmetric group ${\mathbb S}_4$.
+The goal of the next two sections is to construct those exact quadruples for biquadratic and dihedral groups and deduce some corollaries, including the conjectures of Merkurjev--Tignol~\cite{MT} and Kahn~\cite{Kahn} about biquadratic field extensions.
+Throughout these sections we will assume that the characteristic of our fields is not equal to~$2$ and the Milnor--Kato conjecture holds for $\l=2$.
+This is called the Milnor conjecture, and since it is proven by Voevodsky already~\cite{Voev}, our results are in fact unconditional.